Service/Emotional Support Animal Guidelines

 Two pieces of documentation are required.
 To request approval for an emotional support animal, students are to complete/submit the following information to the Access Center:

 Students may fax, scan and email or hand deliver both the verification form and the personal statement to the Access Center.
 If additional information is needed before a decision is made, a student will be notified as to what information is missing.

 NOTE: Emotional support animals are not considered for approval until both pieces of information (found at links above) are submitted.

-Students are contacted within one week via email with a decision.
+Students are contacted within 7-10 days via email with a decision.
 If the animal is approved by the Access Center, it then becomes the student’s responsibility to meet with their Residence Life RED/Housing Apartment Manager as soon as possible to review a list of regulations governing animals on campus and to receive an official ID card.
-The student is responsible for understanding and following all regulations, and shall sign the document with their Residence Life RED/Housing Apartment Manager.
+The student is responsible for understanding and following all regulations and shall sign the document with their Residence Life RED/Housing Apartment Manager.
 Only when this step is completed will the animal be officially approved to live in WSU residences.

 IMPORTANT NOTE: Students are not to bring their animals to campus until they have received approval.
 To do so is in direct violation of Residence Life and Housing policies.
 Students may be required to remove unapproved animals from university housing and fines may be incurred.

 Service Animals in Training